joe-speedboat/ansible.project.netOps/README.md

 Shell script to create branch for each device and push it to git repo.
 This makes it easy to search changes.

+## huawei_ce_fact_inventory_csv.yml
+Normally this would be an easy jinja2 template with native facts in it.
+Sadly Huawei is not really maintaining its Ansible modules and the hardware facts are broken, so this a kind of a workaround.
+Its not nice, but can save you days over days in large env....

+* Can handle stacked switches
+This creates a csv with this fields
+* hostname
+* hw_type
+* hw_serial
+* hw_manu_date
+* software

 ## NET_EXEC
 Run cli commands on several device types and evaluate return code depending on device type